openmrs/openmrs-contrib-android-client/README.md

 # Development
 Before creating pull request run code review tools, *PMD & Checkstyle*, and tests.

+### Model pattern
+We are following [Google's MVP sample](https://github.com/googlesamples/android-architecture/tree/todo-mvp) for this application development.

 # QuickStart

 As of February 2016, this project has been migrated to gradle to work successfully with Android studio.
 Steps to set up: